 I have had the pleasure to work with the City of Newark, Newark Public Library, The Newark Museum of Art, Project for Empty Space, Rutgers University -Newark and other public and private institutions

-I hope you can donate - and also visit the exhibition, explore the site and attend our read-in.
+Thank you for donating - and also visit the exhibition, explore the site and attend our read-in.

 Great to join with you,